it-dept-cis/RABET-V-Pilot/docs/source/README.md

   - Inaccurate representation: if the vendor is found to have intentionally mislead RABET-V administrators or its customers as to the capabilities of the organization or the product.

-  - Lacking organization security: if the vendors fails to subscribe to an organizational security framework, like the CIS controls, and maintain regular audits.
+  - Lacking organization security: if the vendors fails to subscribe to an organizational security framework, like the CIS Controls, and maintain regular audits.

-  - Lacking product maintenance: if the vendor is no longer properly supporting a product with regular monitoring and maintenance.
+  - Lacking product maintenance: if the vendor is no longer properly supporting a product such as with regular monitoring and maintenance.

 ### Deregistration Process